Achievement, Innovation, Community: The University of Baltimore Strategic Plan 2014-17

 - The UB community

-Download the strategic plan in PDF format.
+Download the entire strategic plan or a two-page overview, both in PDF format.

 The University of Baltimore provides innovative education in business, public affairs, the applied liberal arts and sciences, and law to serve the needs of a diverse population in an urban setting.
 A public university, the University of Baltimore offers excellent teaching and a supportive community for undergraduate, graduate and professional students in an environment distinguished by academic research and public service.
 The University: